 The Pulsar PGDA70BiSCO

-Enjoying a noise rating of 62 dBA (just slightly more noisy than background music), this inverter generator offers the versatility of starting with either a classic hand-operated recoil starting mechanism or a convenient and efficient electric starter (battery included).
-Moreover, the PGDA70BiSCO boasts remote starting functionality, adding another layer of convenience (key fob included).
+Enjoying a noise rating of 62 dBA (just slightly more noisy than background music), this inverter generator can be started thanks to a classic hand-operated recoil starting mechanism, but also to an easy-to-use and reliable electric starter (battery included).
+For added user convenience, the PGDA70BiSCO is equipped with remote starting capabilities (key fob included).

-In terms of its run time capability, the PGDA70BiSCO, furnished with a 3.6 gallons fuel tank, can maintain operations for around 8.5 hours at 50% load on a full tank of gasoline (with fuel consumption averaging 0.42 gallons per hour).
-It also provides around 8 hours (estimation based on a 20 lbs tank - propane consumption around 0.59 GPH) of operation with propane.
+As for its running time, the PGDA70BiSCO, along with its 3.6 gallons fuel capacity, can run for around 8.5 hours at 50% load with a full tank filled with gasoline (fuel consumption around 0.42 GPH).
+If propane is used, it can operate for around 8 hours (estimation based on a 20 lbs tank - propane consumption around 0.59 GPH).

 As the PGDA70BiSCO produces a clean sine wave, with a <5% Total Harmonic Distortion (THD), sensitive electronics may be plugged in the AC outlets safely.